 Another easy option would be to take a taxi.
 The ride takes about 30 minutes and will cost about 600 MXN ($29 USD).

 The airport offers shared shuttle services as well.
 This is slightly cheaper depending on the number of people in your group.
 Shared shuttle services are around $10 USD per person.
 So if you’re traveling solo or in a small group, this is your best bet and should be reserved in advance.

 If you’re traveling on a budget, public transportation is the most affordable option to reach downtown Cancun.
-You won’t get door-to-door service, but if you’re looking to stretch your budget far, taking a bus is a great option.
 The bus costs a little less than $7 USD per person and will drop you off downtown.
 The ride takes around 35 minutes.

 There are time restrictions for the buses, however.
 They run as early as 8:15 AM and as late as 11:45 PM.
 If your plane is arriving outside the hours of operation, consider a taxi or shared shuttle.